Agenda is tentative and subject to change. All times are in MDT.

 9:45 - 10:05 Panel Discussion

-10:05 - 10:25 KEYNOTE: Integration of Efficient Sensing, Encoding, and Learning via Memristive Dynamics – Joshua Yang, University of South Carolina
+10:05 - 10:25 KEYNOTE: Integration of Efficient Sensing, Encoding, and Learning via Memristive Dynamics – Joshua Yang, University of Southern California

-10:25 - 10:35 Memristor-Based Spiking Neural Network Accelerator for Neuromorphic Computing – Qianhou Qu /Chenyun Pan, UT Arlington
+10:25 - 10:35 Memristor-Based Spiking Neural Network Accelerator for Neuromorphic Computing – Chenyun Pan, UT Arlington

 10:35 - 10:45 Energy-efficient and Scalable Inferencing with Hardware Innovation – Beyond-CMOS Technologies – Guojing Cong, ORNL